Awesama-T/IC-Design/README.md

 # IC-Design
-A quick look at what I've practiced with Cadence design tools.
+A look at what I've made with Cadence design tools on the TSMC 65nm PDK.

 ## Analog Flow:
-Apart from spice simulation and characterization of CMOS circuits, I also designed the schematic and layout of a D-type flip flop using Cadence Virtuoso as shown below.
+Shown below is the schematic & layout of a D-type flip flop made using Cadence Virtuoso.

 •	Internals of the symbol: